Our Approach to Pricing, Access and Affordability

 RISK OF NOT INNOVATING

-In 2017, cardiovascular disease claimed approximately 860,000 U.S. lives and, the total costs of cardiovascular disease in the United States are expected to reach $1.1 trillion by 2035.1,2 A recent study looked at where we might go from here and presents a very stark choice.
+About 659,000 people in the United States die from heart disease each year—that's 1 in every 4 deaths.1 The total costs of cardiovascular disease in the United States are expected to reach $1.1 trillion by 2035.2 A study published in 2019 looked at where we might go from here and presents a very stark choice.

 As this chart shows, if innovation stagnates, the cardiovascular (CV) mortality rate in the U.S. is predicted to significantly increase.
 However, if innovations are widely adopted and new innovations come along behind them, the CV mortality rate could be significantly reduced, building on the remarkable gains of the past 50 years.
 It is important to remember that these lines on this chart represent people's lives—that is what’s at stake here.